 Iceland has been winning ‘Best Country to Visit’ top ten lists for travel awards for several years.
 So if Iceland is a ‘hot’ destination for outdoor enthusiasts, what makes it a great mid-summer sailing ground?

 Firstly it is not as cold as the name suggests.
 You can find patches of snow and glaciers, but there are also waterfalls, wildflower meadows with gambolling arctic fox cubs.
 Norse Vikings thought it was paradise when their longboat prows first touched the black sands.
 Many settled here including Erik the Red.
-The photographs from Tecla’s first few years expeditions around Iceland show you how crystal clear and sunny it can be.
 Like Scotland the weather can be fickle but the wildlife or scenery never disappoints.

 The 18 islands of the Faroes are hard to miss as a landmark for sailors sailing between Iceland and Scotland..
 The cliffs of Slaettaratindur rise almost vertically from sea level to 882 metres and are the highest sea cliffs in Europe.
 Facing the full fury of the Atlantic Ocean these islands have endured and life here is still tough.
 If you love wild locations teeming in seabirds with a brooding sense that the vikings have never left, then the Faroes should be on your bucket list.